Ron Johnson: Abortion

-In 2011, Johnson co-sponsored a federal bill that would grant all fetuses the same rights and protections as people, with no exceptions for fetuses arising from rape or incest.
-From 2013 to 2021, he supported bills that banned abortion after 20 weeks of conception except in cases of incest, rape, or when the mother's life is in danger.
-In 2021, Johnson also supported a request for the Supreme Court to uphold a Mississippi law banning abortion after 15 weeks, with exceptions for "severe fetal abnormality" or medical emergency, but none for rape and incest.
+In 2011, Johnson co-sponsored a federal bill that would grant all fetuses the rights of personhood, with no exceptions for rape or incest.
+From 2013 to 2021, he supported bills that banned abortion after 20 weeks of conception except in cases of incest, rape, or risk to the mother's life.

-Johnson opposes funding research that uses embryonic stem cells.
-He has said he disagrees with it morally and that eliminating funding for the research would help balance the federal budget.
+In 2021, Johnson supported a request for the Supreme Court to uphold a Mississippi law banning abortion after 15 weeks, with exceptions for "severe fetal abnormality" or medical emergency but none for rape and incest.
 He supported Dobbs v.
-Jackson Women's Health Organization, the U.S. Supreme Court ruling that overturned Roe v.
-Wade, calling it a "victory for life."
-Johnson said did not see that decision "as a huge threat to women's health" and suggested that those who did not like it "can move" from Wisconsin to another state.
+Jackson Women's Health Organization, the 2022 U.S. Supreme Court ruling that overturned Roe v.
+Wade, and the subsequent legalization of abortion bans.
+Johnson said he did not see that decision "as a huge threat to women's health" and suggested that those who did not like it could move out of Wisconsin.